Citizenship

 In Portugal, investors can obtain residence permits and, after five years, apply for citizenship.
 The climate of this country is characterised by about 300 sunny days a year

-Doing business.
-Second citizenship allows you to open a company abroad and promptly travel to business meetings.
-For example, a Grenada passport gives visa-free access to 146 countries, including Singapore, the UK and China.
-Citizens of Grenada can obtain a B‑1/B‑2 tourist visa to the United States for 10 years, as well as an E‑2 business visa.
+For example, a Grenada passport gives visa-free access to 140+ countries, including Singapore, the UK, and China.
+Citizens of Grenada can also obtain a B‑1/B‑2 Visitor Visa to the United States for 10 years, as well as an E‑2 Business Visa.

 Nkosi, 46 years old